I had to move, rapidly, in late December, into a much smaller place. (WHILE working 60 hours/week for Amazon, because it was Peak.)

 SO... went on Amazon & ordered a body-composition scale.
 (It was one of the cheaper ones, but it happened to come with an app, and I think I'm in love with the app.
 It tracks a lot of "body comp" stuff -- lean mass, water weight, fat, visceral fat, etc... but it also lets you record measurments: Shoulders, chest, waist,hips, left & right biceps, thighs, & calves.
 (And it actively tracks waist/height ratio)

-how I like to track, and I have a really hard time finding anything that lets me do that without also demanding caloric information.
+This is exactly how I like to track, and I have a really hard time finding anything that lets me do that without also demanding caloric information.

 So, from my low of 160, I'd gained 25 lbs.
 (Granted, that was based on mid-day, and not nekkid.
 Still.)